digiqrp/Cleopatra/README.md

 # Cleopatra – Clean & Minimal tailwind css Admin Dashboard Template

 This is the Laravel 9 implementation of Cleopatra TailWind CSS based admin panel with Laravel 9 and Laravel Breeze the project is based upon the work of [Mohamed Said](https://moesaid.com).
+The original demonstration was supplied as a simple flat html project this is an attempt to bridge the gap for other developers to enable them to leverage on the example provided with a Laravel 9 project.

-This Project is best developed locally with Docker which is a great development platform, please ensure that that you have this installed for your target operating system.
+Note this Project was and is best developed locally with Docker which is a great development platform, please ensure that that you have this installed for your target operating system.

+Docker can be used to provide a consistent environment for developer to craft their solutions, we opted for a raw docker implementation as opposed to laravel sail so that we did not pollute the base project, this hopefully will serve as a fully featured starting point for a Laravel 9.X project.

+# Using Npm
+Ensure that npm is installed and runnable via the command line.

+run the following

+`npm install`

+then on development, this will auto refresh using vite

+`npm run dev`

+for production

+`npm run build`

+This will build the assets and css ready for development, the first commend does in fact provide auto updates / auto build as you code your css etc.

 # Docker Usage
 ### COMMANDS: